 Read on and watch the webinars to get to the details!

-That covers the two webinars that we wanted to present to you today.
+This covers the two webinars we wanted to present to you today.

 We hope you’ve heard enough to want to dive straight into one of them or why not both?